 Applications for naming individual houses, streets and developments should be sought at the earliest possible stage.
-Please note there is a charge for this service, details of which are contained on the FAQs page.
+There is a charge for this service, details of which are contained on the FAQs page.

 Addresses and postcodes are then registered with all relevant agencies, including:

 The property will appear on Royal Mail's Address Management website with the postcode.

 How new street names and numbers are given

 Requests for naming and numbering new developments may be considered by Committee.
 It may also be dealt with under delegated powers, by the Chief Legal Officer if the proposed name is acceptable to us, the developer and the local Community Council.

 - requests should include a site plan of the development (no larger than A4)